CanberraGrammar/codecadets-2018/three.md

 Navigate to [try.github.io](https://try.github.io), and work through all the activities for a brief introduction to Git and it's commands that you will run through terminal.

+This activity is relatively easy as the site will do the heavy lifting for you; please make an effort to read and understand what each command does.

 ### 3.2 | Install git on your computer
 For Windows users only: install [Git for Windows](https://git-scm.com/download/win)